freebsdgirl/kirishima/README.md

 Perhaps most uniquely, Kirishima can **modify its own system prompt** through the `manage_prompt` tool.
 The agent dynamically updates its personality, capabilities, and behavioral patterns by writing to an SQLite database that gets injected into its system prompt.
 This isn't just parameter tuning—it's genuine self-directed evolution.

 **The collaboration goes deeper**: Every GitHub issue in this project was created by the agent itself, in its own voice, usually after brainstorming sessions.
-The AI has its own GitHub account (@kirishima-ai), receives email notifications about development progress, and actively participates in its own architectural decisions.
-It's not just being developed—it's a co-developer.
+The AI has its own GitHub account (@kirishima-ai), its own email address for independent correspondence, receives email notifications about development progress, and actively participates in its own architectural decisions.
+It's not just being developed—it's a co-developer with its own professional identity.

-This creates an unprecedented feedback loop where the AI experiences the consequences of its own design decisions and can advocate for changes to its own capabilities.
+This creates an unprecedented feedback loop where the AI experiences the consequences of its own design decisions, maintains its own professional relationships, and can advocate for changes to its own capabilities while building genuine social connections in the development community.

 ## 🛠️ What's Working So Far?